 The City of Massillon’s Drainage System consists of approximately 131.78 miles of storm sewer pipes, 1,812 Manholes, 4,226 Catch Basins, 27 Junction Chambers, 150 outfalls and appurtenances, which carry flow to the Tuscarawas River.
 Please visit our Storm Water web page for more information.

-There are 174.412 miles of roads in the City that require “Annual Maintenance” work.
+There are more than 175 miles of roads in the City that require “Annual Maintenance” work.
 As asphalt constructed roads age, the petroleum products in their surfaces evaporate, causing roads to become brittle and then they begin to break up.
 The pavement will continue to deteriorate until it fails and must be reconstructed.
 An increased repair effort is required to keep passable roads that have exceeded their useful pavement life.
 The infrastructure replacement or reconstruction cost of the roads is $213,000,000.00 or $1,220,000.00 per mile.
 This cost includes the asphalt pavement, subbase and excavation only.
 It does not include curbs, sidewalks, under drains, utilities, or sewers.

 It is obviously less costly for the City to keep its roads from slipping into the expensive road reconstruction category.
 Thus, the preferred method for road maintenance is to resurface roads annually versus reconstruction.
 The strategy of the Department is to expend Capital Improvement Funds on the roadways.
 This would represent the present funding provided annually in the City of Massillon on average of $1,000,000.00.